CSU-Theory-Suite/theory-suite-wiki/docs/_sources/running_calculations/example_censo_workflow/example_censo_workflow.rst.txt

 You will get a number of outputs from this job, but the one we will be using in this workflow is ``crest_ensemble.xyz`` This file contains xyz coordinates for all of the different conformers found using this conformer search.

+In the case of our structure, we have 43 conformers, too many to realistically perform high-level DFT calcualtions on, so we have to narrow it down.

 Initial Sorting with CREGEN
 ---------------------------